 Is Nashville safe to visit right now?

 Generally, Nashville is a safe destination for tourists, and you can explore its impressive attractions and watch live shows without experiencing any threat to your safety.
-However, keep in mind that it does have a medium risk with a crime rate higher than the national average.

-Despite the high average crime rate, your likelihood of becoming a victim of a violent crime or a property crime in Nashville is pretty low.
+Your likelihood of becoming a victim of a violent crime or a property crime in Nashville is pretty low.
 The only safety concerns you might encounter are petty crimes like purse snatching and pickpocketing.
 As you prepare for the common risks in the city, you can travel with confidence and less stress.

 Of course, we'll provide you with essential travel tips and information, but your well-being and the safety of your belongings are your responsibility.
 If you’re not an experienced traveler, do additional research and be familiar with your destination.
 There is nothing more important than knowing about the place you're visiting.